John and Gerry's Orchids of Britain and Europe

 Ophrys gracilis

 This species was first described from Salerno, Italy in 1973 and its name refers to its quite spindly appearance.
 It is a fairly unremarkable but nonetheless easily recognized Ophrys that belongs to the O. fuciflora group.
-Its range is poorly known but is thought to be principally central peninsula Italy together with a more restricted area of south east France based on the southern Vercors around the Provence of Drome.
+Its range was once thought to include areas of southeast France but research has now reduced its distribution to central peninsula Italy, including Tuscany, Abruzzo and Molise.

-In both the hubs of its distribution it grows in the company of many other fuciflorids but can be readily differentiated from most of them by virtue of the already mentioned spindly appearance of the plant and the small size of the flowers.
-The mature flower lacks the skirt of most of the O.fuciflora group species and although in the initial stage of its development the O. gracilis flower will reveal this feature, the onset of age quickly sees a strong re-curvature of the lip that gives the species a characteristically square frontal profile.
-The lip is uniformly covered with short hair and this imparts an overall velvety appearance to the flower.
+O. gracilis often grows in the company of several other similar taxons but can be differentiated from most by virtue of the already mentioned spindly appearance of the plant and the small size of the flowers.
+The labellum lacks the typical skirt of most of the O. fuciflora group species and although in the early stages of its development O. gracilis will reveal this feature, maturity sees a strong re-curvature of the lip that gives the species a characteristically rectangular frontal profile.
+The lip is short and the margins uniformly covered with white hair which imparts an overall velvety appearance to the flower.

 .